crate/cloud-reference/docs/overview.rst

 first-time users, an organization called "My organization" is automatically created upon first login.

-To see list of all the organizations your account is associated with, go to the My Account page in the dropdown menu in the top-right.
+To see a list of all the organizations you have acesss to, go to

+the My Account page in the dropdown menu in the top-right.

 .. image:: _assets/img/organization-dashboard.png